-To bulk import data into Nebula Graph, you must have a schema.
-You can create a schema with the Console module or the Schema module of Studio.
+To batch import data into Nebula Graph, you must have a graph schema.
+You can create a schema on the Console page or on the Schema page of Studio.

-To create a schema on Studio, you must do a check of these:
+To create a graph schema on Studio v2.x, you must do a check of these:

-- Your account has the privileges of GOD, ADMIN, or DBA.
-For more information, see Nebula Graph roles.
+- Your account has the privilege of GOD, ADMIN, or DBA.

 - The schema is designed.

-NOTE: If no graph space exists, and your account has GOD privileges, you can create a graph space on the Console page.
+If no graph space exists and your account has the GOD privilege, you can create a graph space on the Console page.
 For more information, see CREATE SPACE.
 In this example, we recommend that you set

 Create a schema with Schema¶

-To create a schema on the Schema page, make sure that the version of Studio is v1.2.1-beta or later then follow these steps:
+To create a schema on the Schema page, follow these steps:

 Create a schema with Console¶